The content of this shoulder health blog is best utilized after you have followed the exercises in our shoulder mobility blog and video below.

 This is a great exercise to improve your shoulder stability.
 The rotator cuff muscles targeted in this exercise are essential to performing any other big shoulder movements.
 Lie on your side with your elbow tucked into your waist, grab a light weight, and proceed to bring your arm up to the side while keeping your elbow stuck to your waist area.
 It can be helpful to use a towel as illustrated to cue yourself to hold onto with your elbow.
 Shoot for 6-8 reps of this exercise to improve rotator cuff strength.

-There you have it, 4 ways to begin strengthening your shoulder and improving your movement patterns immediately.
+There you have it, 4 ways to begin your way to optimal shoulder health and improving your movement patterns.
 If you have trouble performing these exercises without pain we can help you.
-Give us a call and let’s get you back to your life today!
+For the Best Shoulder Specialist Phoenix has to offer, give us a call and let’s get you back to your life today!